Our Editorial Values and Testing Process

 - 📄 Document format recovery

-When supported by the tested software, we always test how well can real-life recovery challenges be addressed using the following two data recovery modes:
+When supported by the tested software, we always test how well can real-life recovery challenges be addressed using the following three data recovery modes:

 Signature Scan Testing Steps

 Here are detailed steps that show how we test signature scan: